Mane taming tips

 - One easy way is to use a damp towel as a “hat” while you groom the rest of your horse.
 Moisten, and just lay over the mane.
 Some horses will shake off the towel so this may not be worth it.

-- You can also take your very stiff, short-bristled nylon brush and dunk it in water.
+- You can also take your stiff, short-bristled nylon brush and dunk it in water.
 Use this to brush the mane down.
-You can wet the mane down and then add some “horse underwear” so the nylon holds the mane down as it dries.
-Doing this day after day will help, but you may need to break out the big guns.
+Have your horse wear some “horse underwear” as the damp or wet mane dries.

-- The surefire way to tame a mane is to put in some teenie tiny braids if the mane is on the thin side.
-I use bigger braids for thicker manes because it’s just a bit easier.
-VIDEO BELOW.
+- The surefire way to tame a mane is to put in some braids if the mane is thin.
+I use bigger braids for thicker manes because it’s a bit easier.
+Typically, thin manes will have lots of tiny braids, and thicker manes have wider, and fewer, braids.

 You don’t have to braid all the way down.

-- If you choose to leave your horse’s mane as thick as possible, use big fat mane taming braids.
-I also suggest that you leave the mane as long as possible in this situation.
+- If you leave your horse’s mane as thick as possible, use big fat mane-taming braids.
+I also suggest leaving the mane as long as possible in this situation.
+The weight of the hair will help the mane rest on one side.

 Thick mane braids!